Azure/azure-iot-library/hal/README.md

 Returns the `express.Application` for the given server instance.
 * `server` [Object]: The instance of the server class.

+#### `api(class | server, [method])`
+Returns an object representing the method decorators (if `method` is specified) or the class decorators (otherwise).
+This allows for the decorators to be called dynamically (or in cases that do not support decorators).
+All of the calls will be finalized by the `route` call, and further modifications after that point will have no effect.
+* `class` [Function]: The server class/constructor.
+Calling with this will affect all non-finalized instances of the class.
+This cannot be used to modify methods.
+* `server` [Object]: The instance of the server class.
+Calling with this will only affect that instance.
+* `method` [string]: The name of the handler method.

 #### `hal.discovery`
 An Express handler which provides links to all discoverable routes.